 A "technology business" is defined as "a trade or business that derives the majority of its gross income from the sale or license of products or services resulting from its software development or information technology development, or both."
-The definition specifically excludes any business that is part of the broadcast industry or any telecommunications carrier.
-"Information technology development" is defined as "the design, integration, deployment, or support services for software" and "software development" is defined as "the creation of coded computer instructions."
+The definition specifically excludes any business that is part of the broadcast industry or any services for software" and "software development" is defined as "the creation of coded computer instructions."